Aakarsh-verma/Django-event-app/README.md

 ## Upcoming featues:

-1.Preview view before posting a blog.
+1. Preview view before posting a blog.
-2.Filters according to various parameters in blogs in pages.
+2. Filters according to various parameters in blogs in pages.

 **All the data and images are for development only(dummy data)**